 Traveling in 2021?
 Please check with each state/destination for its current COVID-19 guidelines, as these are constantly changing and the most accurate, up-to-date information may not be reflected here.

 Planning a “Rhode” trip to The Ocean State?
 No excursion to Little Rhody would be complete without walking along the picturesque coastlines, evergreen-filled forests, and more.
 That’s why today we’re bringing you 10 of the best hikes in Rhode Island!
+Without a doubt, hiking is one of the best outdoor things to do in Rhode Island.

 Even if you’re not great with geography, most people know that Rhode Island is the smallest state in the U.S., covering a mere 1,212 sq. miles.
 Small states have some distinct advantages, though.
 Whether you’re in the country or the city, you’re never far away from the other when you need a change of pace for a day.